A Valediction: Forbidding Mourning Summary and Analysis – John Donne

 Stanzas VI & VII of “A Valediction: Forbidding Mourning”:

 The poet through a simile shows the importance of his love to his beloved as well as to the readers.
 He, in this poem, again talks about unity; both the lovers when deeply fall in love become one instead of two; dividing them is a fruitless task.
 The poet says that his departure is like gold; when gold is beaten, it turns “ayery thinnesse”; therefore, he carries more space.
 Gold actually is a symbol of love.
 When the poet will leave his beloved, his presence could be felt anywhere.
 Thereby, instead of going away, he will come closer to his beloved.
 In seventh stanza, the poet adds an incredible example of a compass.
-He says that he and his beloved are two feet of a compass, who temporarily go away from each other; they are unable to be divided.
+He says that he and his beloved are two feet of a compass, who temporarily go away from each other but they are unable to be divided.

 Stanzas VIII & IX of “A Valediction: Forbidding Mourning”:

 These stanzas are continuation of seventh stanza.
 Donne has presented a relationship between two lovers very beautifully.
 He, through examples and arguments, very easily convinces his readers.
-Number of critics has appreciated the conceit of a compass, through which John Donne has simplified the emotions of love.
+Numbers of critics have appreciated the conceit of a compass, through which John Donne has simplified the emotions of love.
 When he says something; readers believe in it.
 Donne has rightly said that the relation between two spiritual lovers is similar to a compass.
 No matter how far they go, ultimately, they have to return.
 Donne is going somewhere in France but definitely, he will return and that moment will be the happiest moment for his beloved.
 They started their love from a point and like a compass, they would return to the same place.

 “Thy firmness makes my circle just,